Simple questions about The Sun with Answers:

 (d) combination of light nuclei

-Ques.
-Dark patches present in the protosphere of the sun are called:
+Dark patches present in the photosphere of the Sun are called:

 (b) prominences